bikefittr.com

 Strength training underpins power production and posture maintenance, especially over long distances.

-- Core Stability: A solid midsection supports an aerodynamic tuck, resists fatigue-induced rounding of the back, and transmits leg power more efficiently.
-Exercises like dead bugs and planks build the core strength for cycling that lets you hold position for hours.
+• Core Stability: A solid midsection supports an aerodynamic tuck, resists fatigue-induced rounding of the back, and transmits leg power more efficiently.
+Exercises like dead bugs and planks build the core strength that lets you hold position for hours.

 Integrating Bike Fitting with Body Mobility

-A cutting-edge bike fitting doesn’t just measure body geometry; it dynamically assesses how your muscles and joints move under cycling-like loads.
+A modern bike fitting doesn't just measure body geometry; it dynamically assesses how your muscles and joints move under cycling-like loads.

-- Adjustment Protocols: If your bike fitting mobility assessment reveals limited hip extension, the fitter may raise the saddle slightly or shorten the stem, then re-evaluate after you’ve incorporated a stretching plan.
+• Adjustment Protocols: If your mobility assessment reveals limited hip extension, the fitter may raise the saddle slightly or shorten the stem, then re-evaluate after you've incorporated a stretching plan.

-Tech Example: In dynamic fits, some women can increase their saddle height by 5 mm after four weeks of targeted hamstring and hip-flexor stretches, as they demonstrate smoother knee-extension angles without heel-tapping.
+Example: In dynamic fits, some women can increase their saddle height by 5 mm after four weeks of targeted hamstring and hip-flexor stretches, as they demonstrate smoother knee-extension angles without heel-tapping.
+If you want to see whether your current saddle height is in the right range, try our free saddle height analyzer.

 Flexibility Training Program